AOSSIE-Org/Resonate/ONBOARDING.md

 ![Screenshot 2024-06-28 at 3 05 06 AM](https://github.com/Aarush-Acharya/Resonate/assets/92685647/9717d9e5-41ad-4fd8-8f71-bac79e73cea7)

-Thus my Team Id is `666ce18b003caf6274b6`, enter your team id in the terminal, once this is done the script will set up some stuff for you and then it will ask for Oauth provider credentials
+Thus my Team Id is `666ce18b003caf6274b6`, enter your team id in the terminal, once this is done the script will set up some stuff for you and then it will ask for ngrok set Up

 ![Screenshot 2024-07-06 at 5 24 10 PM](https://github.com/Aarush-Acharya/Resonate/assets/92685647/76c37da6-b69f-4335-9528-368fab979166)

+#### Ngrok Set Up

+You will be prompted for a ngrok auth token, sign up to ngrok.com, to get your self an auth token and give it in the terminal

 #### Oauth Set Up